|We've made all kinds of improvements, like changing the billiards ball to a soda can!|

 |Behold my amazing MS Paint skills!|

 Cloak is useful for a lot more applications than simply extending your straight line movement.
 For example:

 - If your Phantom attacks an enemy near an obstacle, they can use their Cloak move to hop into an obstacle for obstruction at the end of the Squadron Phase, which will grant them obstruction until it's time to pounce next round.

 - Bonus points if you move onto the station with Cloak, which heals your TIE Phantom for 1 point of damage, as the Cloak move is a squadron move in every way.

 - Cloak can allow you to disengage from an enemy squadron so your Phantom is able to pounce on a different more high-value enemy squadron next turn.
 This is particularly helpful when trying to leapfrog over meat shield squadrons like X-Wings that want to stop you from punching out crucial support squadrons like Jan Ors.

 Speaking of their anti-ship attack, it's a total crapshoot, as mentioned above in the bullet points.
 On average you're dealing 1 damage (the same as an unaided TIE Bomber) but it's extremely unpredictable how the attack will turn out.
-This is an obvious hindrance in that they don't produce a steady reliable stream of damage like TIE Bombers with Bomber Command Centers can, but the sneaky silver lining is your opponent is also in the dark as to what's going to happen.
+This is an obvious hindrance in that they don't produce a steady reliable stream of damage like TIE Bombers with a Bomber Command Center can, but the sneaky silver lining is your opponent is also in the dark as to what's going to happen.
 It can be difficult to prepare for, especially when multiple TIE Phantoms are attacking a ship.
 Suppose your flotilla is under attack from a TIE Phantom that rolled 2 damage.
 Is it worth scattering, knowing that a follow-up Phantom might roll 3 damage but also maybe 0 damage?
 It's a bit of a head game.

 |"...pull my finger"|